jonusx/MRCDates/README.md

 MRCDate and MRCDateRange is a more flexible way to deal with dates.
 Very rarely are we ever dealing with concrete, pinpoint dates.

+MRCDates is still a work in progress.
+Use at your own risk. :-P

 Usage
 -----